You can configure your ExtraHop system to enable users to log in to the system through the JumpCloud identity management service.

 - From JumpCloud, copy the IdP Entity ID and paste into the Entity ID field on the ExtraHop system.

 - Open the certificate.pem file in a text editor, copy the certificate data, and paste into the Signing Certificate field on the ExtraHop system.

 Choose how you would like to provision users from one of the following

 - Select Auto-provision users to create a new remote SAML user account on the ExtraHop system when the user first logs in to the system.

 - Clear the Auto-provision users checkbox and manually configure new remote users through the ExtraHop Administration settings or REST API.
-Access and privilege levels are determined by the user configuration in Okta.

 - The Enable this identity provider option is selected by default and allows users to log in to the ExtraHop system.
 To prevent users from logging in, clear the checkbox.